South Kivu: Post-independence

-Between 1967 and 1986, much of the southern region of South Kivu was dominated by the Maquis of Fizi, an independent socialist state under the leadership of Laurent-Désiré Kabila.
-The Maquis de Fizi was the best-organized and most enduring opposition, resistance, and confrontation structure against the dictatorial government of Mobutu Sese Seko in Zaire.
-Only after the defeats in the Moba Wars was the Maquis of Fizi dissolved.
+Between 1967 and 1986, much of the southern portion of present-day South Kivu was controlled by the Maquis of Fizi, a self-proclaimed socialist polity led by Laurent-Désiré Kabila.
+The Maquis de Fizi was the longest and best-organized armed opposition to the dictatorial government of Mobutu Sese Seko in Zaire.
+It remained active until its defeat during the Moba Wars, after which the movement was dismantled.

-The modern South Kivu Province was formally established in 1988 with the enactment of Ordinance-Law No. 88-031 of 20 July 1988, which amended Ordinance-Law No. 82-006 of 25 February 1982 concerning the territorial, political, and administrative organization of the Republic of Zaire.
-Since its creation, South Kivu has maintained Bukavu as its capital and administrative hub.
+South Kivu Province was established in 1988 through the enactment of Ordinance-Law No. 88-031 of 20 July 1988, which amended Ordinance-Law No. 82-006 of 25 February 1982 governing the territorial, political, and administrative organization of Zaire.
+The reform partitioned the former Kivu Province into the provinces of North Kivu, South Kivu, and Maniema, with Bukavu designated as the capital of South Kivu.
+The process leading to the partition was prepared and implemented under the administrations of Governors Charles Mwando Nsimba and Kilolo Musamba Lubemba.